bradley/SiliconFeelings/README.md

 -----

-Install packages needed for server: `npm install` Install packages needed for client: `bower install` Start app (local): foreman start
+Install packages needed for server: `npm install`

+Install packages needed for client: `bower install`

+Symlink app directory with node modules: `cd node_modules && ln -nsf ../app && cd ..`

+Create a .env file in the root of the project and fill in your Twitter API credentials following the example content in .example.env

+Start app (local): foreman start